syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 static void SaveImage(object sender, ImageNodeVisitedEventArgs args)
         {
             string imagepath = @"D:\Temp\Image1.png";
-            //Save the image stream as file.
-            using (FileStream fileStreamOutput = File.Create(imagepath))
+            //Save the image stream as a file. using (FileStream fileStreamOutput = File.Create(imagepath))
                 args.ImageStream.CopyTo(fileStreamOutput);
-            //Set the uri to be used for image in output Markdown. args.Uri = imagepath;
+            //Set the URI to be used for the image in the output Markdown. args.Uri = imagepath;
         }
 {% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
-//Open the file as Stream.
+//Open the file as a Stream.
 using (Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.docx"))
 {
     //Load the file stream into a Word document.